wesordonez/dunosis-web-docs/docs/home/faq.md

 - **Web Development**: We build modern, responsive, and user-friendly websites.
 - **Data Analytics**: Turning complex datasets into actionable insights through visualizations.
 - **Tech Consulting**: Offering tailored solutions to improve your business operations.
+- **Marketing and Social Media Management**: Sales strategy and content creation that drive sales.

 ---

 ### Where are you located?
-Dunosis is based in **Chicago, IL**, but we work with clients locally and internationally.
+Dunosis is based in **Chicago, IL** and **Santa Cruz, Bolivia**, and we work with clients locally and internationally.

 ---